jcupitt/vips-benchmarks/README.md

 # vips-benchmarks

 The goal of this repo is to demonstrate the performance of the libvips library in comparison to other image processing systems.

 Now the accent on [ruby-vips](https://github.com/jcupitt/ruby-vips), Ruby bindings for libvips library, is made, but later the number of libraries (and platforms, I hope) will grow.

-## July 20, 2012 - Status
+Last update: July, 20, 2012

-The repo is a setup phase.
-More tests are being added.
-Please do not expect all the code to working, stable and representative.

 ## Benchmarks for 2012.07.20